saberinformatics/sisense-pipelinepilot/README.md

 ## Installation

 The widget has been implemented as a plugin for Sisense Prism.
 Download the `pipelinepilot` folder into your C:\Program Files\Sisense\PrismWeb\plugins\ folder.
 If the plugins folder doesn’t exist, just create it.
 Within a few seconds Sisense will scan and load the plugin.
-You can then manage it in the [admin interface] (https://documentation.sisense.com/managing-plug-ins/).
+You can then manage it in the [admin interface](https://documentation.sisense.com/managing-plug-ins/).

 There is no need to restart Sisense Prism.

-In a dashboard add a new widget (Pipeline Pilot), select one or more data columns for it to read from the database, and set a Pipeline Pilot protocol URL to run.
-See the note below on configuring the Pipeline Pilot server for cross-origin resource sharing in web apps ([CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)): it is simple but it must be configured.
+See the note below on enabling cross-origin resource sharing between the two servers ([CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).

 ## Note on [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
 Cross-origin resource sharing is a mechanism for web applications to pull interactive content from multiple servers, in this case Prism and Pipeline Pilot.
 It's a very simple setting on a Pipeline Pilot server (no need to set anything in Sisense Prism). -------- description to be added ------------------------------------------

+## Usage
+In a dashboard add a new widget (Pipeline Pilot), select one or more data columns for it to read from the elasticube, and set a Pipeline Pilot protocol URL to run. -------- description to be added ------------------------------------------